globus/searchable-files-demo/README.md

 ### Querying Results

-The `searchable-files` tool includes a query command which you can use to search your files.
+The Searchable Files demo app includes a query command which you can use to search your files.
+Search results will be output in the JSON format produced by the Globus Search service.

 See